Employing Student Visa Holders?

 The new laws also expand the definition of “allow to work” to cover most commonly encountered contracting relationships.
 Businesses can still be liable for fines even if the worker is not a direct employee, such as contracted self-employed ABN holders and workers supplied under labour hire agreements.

 Most student visas allow the visa holder to work for a maximum of 40 hours per fortnight while their course is in session.
-The Department of Immigration may, from time to time, apply various visa conditions.
+The Department of Home Affairs may, from time to time, apply various visa conditions.
 It is important that businesses regularly check the visa status and conditions of student visa-holders in order to ensure compliance with the new laws.

 If you need help verifying visa conditions and work rights, talk to us at vSure. vSure can automate employee visa checks and alert your business to any changes and expiry dates, as well as keeping you informed of key visa conditions.